 One of the most important applications of computer vision is in the motor industry.
 Computer vision is used here as an assistant for the driver, especially in poor weather conditions.
 It scans the car’s surroundings and analyzes for potential threats, obstacles, and other relevant situations that a driver needs to react to while driving, to name just a pedestrian crossing the road.

 Do computer vision and image processing use machine learning?

 The short answer is yes.
 However, it is much more advanced and developed in computer vision.
 Consider Google Lens.
 This is a remarkable example of machine learning in computer vision that anyone with an Android smartphone can check instantly.
 Google Lens is an app that uses some image processing techniques along with machine learning technologies to give you more information about the object you’re pointing at.
 Google Lens detects an object, interprets it, and provides you with the results.
 The only thing you have to do is to point your smartphone’s camera at a specific object and take a picture!
 Google Assistant will tell you more about the object you’re pointing at.
 And it goes much further!
 You can take a picture of a given object and instantly search for it in Google search engine, check its model name and price, or even automatically translate a text written in a foreign language into yours.

 And what about image processing?
-In the last article, we talked about medical image analysis.
+In the last article, we talked about medical computer vision and image analysis.
 It is a perfect example of machine learning in image processing.
 The healthcare sector uses image processing, mostly for cancer and other disorder identifications.
 Two main techniques in use are segmentation and texture analysis.
 The machine learning algorithm can, for instance, detach the portion of the image that shows cancer cells, enlarge it and enhance the quality.
 This is a significant improvement in a physician’s work!
 Similarly, machine learning algorithms scan medical images for marks and distortions and analyze them if any are found.